Vishwa Madhwa Maha Parishat

-Vishwa Madhwa Maha Parishat is a non-profit, religious and social organization founded in 1998 by Jagadguru Satyatma Tirtha.
+Vishwa Madhwa Maha Parishat (VMMP) is a non-profit, religious and social organization founded in 1998 by Jagadguru Satyatma Tirtha.
 It is based at the Uttaradi Matha near Bangalore, India.
 VMMP is striving for more than two decades in the field of publishing the hitherto unpublished texts for the advancement of Sanskrit.
 Having established units throughout the country, it is imparting Sanskrit education and pravachanas.